-Urinary problems, heart rate, blood pressure, seemingly all have a common neck component.
+Urinary problems, heart rate, and blood pressure, seemingly all have a common neck component.

-Two years later a different set of researchers from the Department of Cardiovascular Studies, University of Leeds in the United Kingdom published a follow up study in the Quarterly journal of experimental physiology.
-(5) They found: “inhibition of vagus nerve activity caused by bladder distension was affected by the level of carotid sinus pressure.”
+Two years later a different set of researchers from the Department of Cardiovascular Studies, at the University of Leeds in the United Kingdom published a follow-up study in the Quarterly Journal of Experimental Physiology.
+(8) They found: that “inhibition of vagus nerve activity caused by bladder distension was affected by the level of carotid sinus pressure.”
 The filled bladder and the nerve impulses it was creating were being regulated by the carotid sinus in the neck.
-The vagal nerves, blood pressure regulation, heartbeat regulation, urinary incontinence problems, could all trace a common source to the neck.
+The vagal nerves, blood pressure regulation, heartbeat regulation, and urinary incontinence problems, could all trace a common source to the neck.

 Now you would think research like this would get neurologists, urologists, and cardiologists talking.
 This was not the case.
 Let’s fast forward some 25 years later to 2012.

-In a published study in the Polish medical journal Folia medica Cracoviensia, (6) doctors at the Department of Pathophysiology, Jagiellonian University Medical College, Kraków, Poland opened their study with this sentence:
+In a published study in the Polish medical journal Folia Medica Cracoviensia, (9) doctors at the Department of Pathophysiology, Jagiellonian University Medical College, Kraków, Poland opened their study with this sentence:

-“There is no evidence that vagal nerve innervate the urinary bladder.”
-They closed their research investigation with this sentance: “The modulation of vagal nerve activity affect the urinary bladder function in naive (normal) conditions, as well as in case of (damaged or degenerative tissue disease).
-These data implies the integrative action of visceral vagal nerve innervation in urinary bladder function.”
+“There is no evidence that vagal nerve innervates the urinary bladder.”
+They closed their research investigation with this sentence: “The modulation of vagal nerve activity affects the urinary bladder function in naive (normal) conditions, as well as in case of (damaged or degenerative tissue disease).
+These data imply the integrative action of visceral vagal nerve innervation in urinary bladder function.”
 There is a connection.

 As you can there is controversy when it comes to urinary and bladder problems and cervical neck pain.